jefdaj/ortholang-demo/templates/tutorial.md

 So if you only have one or a few genes to search for the best strategy is to look through the results of each iteration on the NCBI site to make sure they seem reasonable.
 Obviously that's not very high-throughput though.
-ShortCut can't assess whether the results make sense, but you can use it to tune the search settings to pick up known positive control genes while excluding as many others as possible.
+Detourrr can't assess whether the results make sense, but you can use it to tune the search settings to pick up known positive control genes while excluding as many others as possible.
 That's the topic of the next section.